wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 [Joomlart Campaign](https://www.joomlart.com/joomla/templates/ja-campaign)
 This is just a sample joomla install with the stark template installed

->     "BASELINE DB REPOSITORY" to "campaign-db-baseline"
+>     set "BASELINE DB REPOSITORY" to "campaign-db-baseline"
->     "APPLICATION BASELINE SOURCECODE REPOSITORY" to "campaign-webroot-sourcecode-baseline"
+>     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "campaign-webroot-sourcecode-baseline"

 Once the application is installed, the username is "webmaster" and the password is "mnbcxz098321QQZZ"